ElizabethRoots/python_practice/README.md

 ## Content

-* codecademy is a collection of python solution code from the codecademy Python 3 learning track.
+* codecademy is a collection of python solution code from the codecademy Python 3 and Analyze Data with Python learning tracks.
 * python_basics contains sample practice python code.
 * mini_projects is a collection of mini_projects (pretty obvious right?)